GSA/ficam-management/pages/05_risk_management.md

 ---
 layout: default
-title: Manage Program Risk
+title: Risk Management
-permalink: /pm-playbook/prog-risk/
+permalink: /risk/
-collection: pm-playbook
 ---
 ---

+## Manage Program Risk

 Risk management involves the identification of policies, procedures, and practices, as well as the analysis, assessment, control, and avoidance of threats to the continuing efficiency, profitability and success of program operations. proactive risk management is paramount within an agency‘s ICAM program.
 This requires the involvement of the entire program management team and active maintenance of issues.
 Follow the recommendations below to learn more about developing and managing your ICAM Risk Management Program.